 Nobody wants to deal with a toddler meltdown after long trips, so after arriving we just veg out at the hotel, grab dinner, and rest for our busy vacation ahead! 💗

-Now that we've got hotels covered, let's talk activities.
+Now that we've got hotels covered, let's talk about activities.

-Day One of Kid Things to do in NYC - Times Square
+Day One of Our Kid Things to do in NYC Itinerary - Times Square

-But since our luggage was carefully packed for minimalism (we were going directly from NYC to Europe), we didn't want to spend very much money- IF ANY- on shopping, and Times Square is basically like an outdoors mall, with lots of shops and stores to visit.
+But since our luggage was carefully packed for minimalism (we were going directly from NYC to Europe as part of our larger move abroad with family), we didn't want to spend very much money- IF ANY- on shopping, and Times Square is basically like an outdoors mall, with lots of shops and stores to visit.

 That being said, window shopping in Times Square was VERY fun!
 There was also an ADORABLE little Christmas shop complete with a few moving displays inside.